Andro1meda/pet-ownership-and-wellbeing/README.md

 ### Individual-Level Analysis

-**Dataset Overview**:
-- Sample size: 167 participants
-- Key variables:
+**What did we look at?**
+We examined whether owning cats or dogs was related to:
-  - Mental Health outcomes:
+- Anxiety
-    - hads_anxiety _(anxiety scores from the Hospital Anxiety and Depression Scale (HADS))_
-    - hads_depression  _(depression scores from the Hospital Anxiety and Depression Scale (HADS))_
-    - sbq_total _(overall scores from the Suicidal Behaviours Questionnaire)_
-  - Pet ownership indicators:
+- Depression
-    - num_cat _(number of cats owned)_
-    - num_dog _(number of dogs owned)_
-    - pet_owner _(if participant is a pet owner or not)_
+- Suicidal thoughts and behaviours
+_This was done using survey data from 167 individuals_

+#### **Exploratory data analysis:**
-*Exploratory data analysis indicated that suicidality scores were positively skewed, with most participants reporting low levels.
-Descriptive statistics suggested that pet owners reported lower anxiety and depression on average compared to non-pet owners.
+- Descriptive statistics showed that in general pet owners reported lower anxiety and depression scores on average compared to non-pet owners.

 <img width="947" height="710" alt="image" src="https://github.com/user-attachments/assets/2910cce9-ed0d-4ab1-833f-e19dd11824ef" />